maitta/mcdonalds-kiosk/README.md

-# McDonaldKiosk
+# McDonald Kiosk

-Angular port of vue application from Ivan Lourenço Gomes @Udemy which simply simulates the self-service kiosk machines at the McDonald's fast food restaurants.
+Angular port of Vue application from Ivan Lourenço Gomes @Udemy which simply simulates the self-service kiosk machines at the McDonald's fast food restaurants.
 It also adds 25+ tests with a code coverage of 100%.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.